isomerpages/nparks-juronglake/index.md

 layout: homepage
 title: Jurong Lake Gardens
-description: Jurong Lake Gardens is Singapore’s national gardens in the heartlands.
-It is a people’s garden, where spaces will be landscaped and created for families and the community to come together.
+description: Jurong Lake Gardens is Singapore’s national gardens in the heartlands – a people’s garden, with spaces landscaped and created for families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
 notification: Here's a notification bar you can use!